Alabama Butterfly Atlas

 Landscaping Ideas

 Natural lawns that contain small flowering plants like clover, frogfruit, and violets provide nectar sources for many small butterflies including Barred Yellows.
-Pencil Flower, a typical host plant, will also grow in a natural lawn.
+Side Beak Pencil Flower, a typical host plant, will grow in a natural lawn.
+The attractive yellow flowers bloom from early summer through fall.
+It also makes a good ground cover, growing about one foot tall with the same spread.

 Barred Yellow